Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

-which demonstrates that the finite-distance correction series in Eq. \eqref{3.10} is sensitive to the multipole structure of the background field.
-For magnetars, where the field structure may contain higher-order multipoles near the surface, the truncation terms $c_\text{S} (b/r_\text{S})^n$ will be dominated by the highest multipole component, making the finite-distance correction even more critical than the monopole approximation suggests.
+The finite-distance correction series Eq. \eqref{IV.11} is sensitive to the multipole structure of the background field through the large-$r$ decay of $\Delta(K\sqrt{\gamma})$.
+For a dipole, the background field falls off as $\mathcal{B}\sim r^{-3}$, implying $F^{2}\sim r^{-6}$; correspondingly the leading birefringent curvature difference scales more steeply than in the monopole benchmark.
+Inserting this into Eq. \eqref{IV.8} yields the parametric scaling

-The decomposition of the finite-distance corrections reveals a fundamental feature of vacuum birefringence in compact object environments: strong spatial localization.
-As shown in Fig. \ref{fig2}, the normalized birefringence signal for the physical magnetar model (dipole scaling, $n=6$) converges to the asymptotic limit significantly faster than the monopole reference ($n=4$).
-For a source located at a distance $r_\text{S} \approx 4b$ (where $b$ is the impact parameter), the observable phase shift has already captured $>95\%$ of the total theoretical value, which implies that for binary systems where the X-ray source is a companion star located at $r_\text{S} \gg R_\text{NS}$, the finite-distance corrections are negligible, and the standard asymptotic scattering formulas are valid.
+demonstrating that the truncation terms $c_{S}(b/r_{S})^{n}$ can become even more important when higher multipoles contribute near the surface.

 We have seen that the perturbative formalism successfully isolates the distance-dependent reduction of birefringence.
-For both QED and Born-Infeld theories in a monopole background, the signal is suppressed by a $(b/r)^4$ factor for nearby sources.
+For the monopole benchmark (with $n=4$) the signal is suppressed by a $(b/r)^{4}$ factor for nearby sources, while for dipole-like scaling ($n=6$) the convergence to the asymptotic limit is even faster.
 This steep dependence implies that X-ray polarimetry of sources at finite distances (such as binary partners or surface emission) must account for these truncation factors to avoid underestimating the intrinsic non-linear coupling parameters.